-Amalfi Coast villas - a truly magical region of Italy
+Amalfi Coast villas to rent in a truly magical region of Italy

-We are proud to offer over 100 villas and apartments on the Amalfi Coast for a holiday to Italy you won't forget
+We are proud to offer over 100 villas for rent on the Amalfi Coast along with some stunning apartments with sea views

 Much has been written about this area of Italy but it really is a charming place with old ports, hillside retreats and hanging gardens.
 The landscape is full of vineyards, lemon trees and olive groves with almond trees, chestnut trees and explosions of bougainvillea.

-Positano is the pin-up of the coast with pretty coloured villas, winding cobbled streets, a quaint little beach and plenty of café's, restaurants and boutiques.
+Positano - is the pin-up of the coast with pretty coloured villas, winding cobbled streets, a quaint little beach and endless café's, restaurants and boutiques.
 Regarded as Italy's most nearly vertical town spilling down like a waterfall of pink, cream & yellow villas, a well-known hideaway for artists & writers and in more modern times famous celebrities.

-Ravello in the hills above Minori offers the theatrical gardens of Villa Ruffolo (with a host of summer events), pretty courtyards, ancient churches and some of the best views over the coastline.
-With its crumbling walls, rows of lemon trees and wisteria, the town gives just the sort of visions that you go to Italy for.
+Ravello - in the hills above Minori offers the theatrical gardens of Villa Ruffolo (with a host of summer events), pretty courtyards, ancient churches and some of the best views over the coastline.
+With its crumbling walls, rows of lemon trees and wisteria, the town gives just the sort of visions that one goes to Italy for.
 With it's winding streets filled with art galleries it's easy to see why budding artists find inspiration here.

 Amalfi Coast things to do